Rules For Rio Marketing

 “Deemed Consent”: This says that material that has been running before 27th March 2016, running continuously from then until the Games.
 The Games committee must be notified by 27th January 2016.
 Such an advert must not create an association with the national team or the Games.

-To truly get the scope of “Deemed Consent” (if you’re afraid you might need it), you need to look at the provided examples.
+To truly get the scope of “Deemed Consent” in your Rio marketing (if you’re afraid you might need it), you need to look at the provided examples.
 Here’s a quick summary of what is not covered:

 • Businesses cannot Tweet their association with an athlete or vice versa during the “Game Period”.